Cleanups: What You Can Do

 - Emergency Management Community Involvement promotes public understanding about how to address any potential issues stemming from the presence of hazardous substances.

-- EPA for Concerned Citizens includes resources to help you understand environmental issues and potential human health risks, along with ways that you, your family and your community can protect the environment.
+- EPA for Citizen Action includes resources to help you understand environmental issues and potential human health risks, along with ways that you, your family and your community can protect the environment.

-- Planet Protectors Club for Kids and Superfund Kids Page has fun and educational information especially designed for young kids.
+- The Superfund Kids Page has fun and educational information about our Superfund program especially designed for young kids.